Sujan-Sawant/README.md/README.md

 # Skills

-SQL Expertise
+**SQL Expertise**

-- Basic Syntax: Familiar with SQL syntax for data retrieval, manipulation, and analysis.
+- **Basic Syntax:** Familiar with SQL syntax for data retrieval, manipulation, and analysis.
-- Advanced Techniques: Knowledge in joins, subqueries, aggregation, filtering, sorting, window functions, transformation, validation, cleaning, and performance optimization.
+- **Advanced Techniques:** Knowledge in joins, subqueries, aggregation, filtering, sorting, window functions, transformation, validation, cleaning, and performance optimization.
-- Stored Procedures and Functions: Proficient in writing and optimizing stored procedures and user-defined functions.

-Power BI
+**Power BI**

-- Visualization and Analysis: Knowledge in data cleaning, visualization, ETL, and dashboard creation using Power BI.
+- **Visualization and Analysis:** Knowledge in data cleaning, visualization, ETL, and dashboard creation using Power BI.
-- Proficient in DAX and Power Query: Skilled in writing complex queries and calculations using DAX and Power Query.
+- **Proficient in DAX and Power Query:** Skilled in writing complex queries and calculations using DAX and Power Query.

-Tableau
+**Tableau**

-- Visualization and Analysis: Expertise in creating visually appealing and insightful data visualizations, conducting thorough data cleaning, performing ETL processes, and designing interactive dashboards using Tableau.
+- **Visualization and Analysis:** Expertise in creating visually appealing and insightful data visualizations, conducting thorough data cleaning, performing ETL processes, and designing interactive dashboards using Tableau.
-- Advanced Calculations: Proficient in Tableau Calculations including aggregations, conditional logic, and statistical calculations to derive meaningful insights from data.
+- **Advanced Calculations:** Proficient in Tableau Calculations including aggregations, conditional logic, and statistical calculations to derive meaningful insights from data.
-- Advanced Dashboard Interactivity: Skillful in implementing advanced interactivity features such as filters, parameters, and actions to enhance user experience and facilitate data exploration.
+- **Advanced Dashboard Interactivity:** Skillful in implementing advanced interactivity features such as filters, parameters, and actions to enhance user experience and facilitate data exploration.
-- Proficient in Tableau Calculations and LOD Expressions: Knowledge in writing complex calculations and Level of Detail (LOD) expressions for in-depth analysis.
+- **Proficient in Tableau Calculations and LOD Expressions:** Knowledge in writing complex calculations and Level of Detail (LOD) expressions for in-depth analysis.

-Python
+**Python**

-- Data Analysis and Manipulation: Proficient in using pandas,numpy for data manipulation and analysis tasks.
+- **Data Analysis and Manipulation:** Proficient in using pandas and numpy for data manipulation and analysis tasks.
-- Regular Expressions: Familiar with data wrangling using regular expressions.
+- **Regular Expressions:** Familiar with data wrangling using regular expressions.
-- Matplotlip,Seaborn : For visualization

-Excel
+- **Matplotlib and Seaborn:** Skilled in data visualization using Matplotlib and Seaborn.

+**Excel**

-- Data Analysis and Visualization: Familiar with various Excel functionalities, including data cleaning, formatting, formulas, charts, pivot tables, and data validation.
+- **Data Analysis and Visualization:** Familiar with various Excel functionalities, including data cleaning, formatting, formulas, charts, pivot tables, and data validation.

-Satatistical Analysis :
+**Statistical Analysis**

-- Descriptive Statistics : Descriptive Statistics: Understanding and summarizing the main features of a dataset, such as mean, median, mode, variance, and standard deviation.
+- **Descriptive Statistics:** Understanding and summarizing the main features of a dataset, such as mean, median, mode, variance, and standard deviation.

 **Hypothesis Testing:**